JackCX777/zero_hash/README.md

 - $ git clone https://github.com/JackCX777/zero_hash
 - Run the console from the root project folder
 - Execute the following command: python ./zero_hash_socket_feed/main.py

+### Additional

+You can change the trading pairs in the PRODUCTS list and the size of the calculation window in the WINDOW_SIZE from /zero_hash_socket_feed/settings.py file if you wish.